Lesson 6: Trekking to Timbuktu: The Search for Timbuktu (Student Version)

 Many people think that Timbuktu is a mythical place—even today!
 Years ago, the search for the “lost city” of Timbuktu brought many adventurers to their deaths!
 These are the kinds of stories that attract huge television audiences!
 So, continuing your investigation as a scout for Globe Trekker, you set out to learn more about the search for Timbuktu.

 What factors contributed to the decline of Timbuktu?

 What obstacles made a journey to Timbuktu very difficult?

 What myths and misconceptions about the city were held by Europeans?

-Explain the reasons for the decline and fall of Timbuktu
+Analyze the reasons for the decline and fall of Timbuktu.

-Describe some of the mistaken views held by Europeans about the city
+Examine the causes and effects of the views held by Europeans about Timbuktu.